guoyijie/academic-kickstart/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
-I am currently a third-year Ph.D student in University of Michigan, under supervison of Prof.Honglak Lee.
+I am currently a third-year Ph.D student in University of Michigan, under supervison of [Prof. Honglak Lee](https://web.eecs.umich.edu/~honglak/).
 My research interest lies in deep reinforcement learning, especially balancing the exploration and exploitation in difficult domains, and representation learning to improve sample efficiency and performance of RL algorithms.